-BlackBerry to receive $1 billion investment from Fairfax Financial, CEO Thorsten Heins to step downAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry to receive $1 billion investment from Fairfax Financial, CEO Thorsten Heins to step downAlex Wagner - Editorial Director of News and Content

 Today's the day that we were expecting to learn whether BlackBerry would be purchased by Fairfax Financial Holdings Limited or one of the several other companies rumored to be in talks with Heins and Co.
 However, it looks like the beleaguered smartphone maker has decided to go another route.